rudelm/rudelm.github.io/content/post/2018-03-08-diy-homekit-with-raspberry-pi-and-xiaomi-robot-vacuum.md

 title: DIY HomeKit with Raspberry Pi and Xiaomi Robot Vacuum
 url: /2018/03/08/diy-homekit-with-raspberry-pi-and-xiaomi-robot-vacuum/
 ---
-Inspired by tweets of [Steven Troughten-Smith](https://twitter.com/stroughtonsmith), people started to experiment with Raspberry Pi&#8217;s as DIY HomeBridge devices.
+Inspired by tweets of [Steven Troughten-Smith](https://twitter.com/stroughtonsmith), people started to experiment with Raspberry Pi's as DIY HomeBridge devices.
 One of them is [Wojtek Pietrusiewicz](https://twitter.com/morid1n).
 He wrote a [nice article](https://infinitediaries.net/using-a-raspberry-pi-zero-w-to-add-a-camera-and-a-xiaomi-air-purifier-2-to-homekit-via-homebridge/) which I used as base for this post.

 # Introduction

 I own a Xiaomi Robot Vacuum.
-This robot can be controlled by the Xiaomi app, however, I don&#8217;t like it very much.
+This robot can be controlled by the Xiaomi app, however, I don't like it very much.
 The idea is to control this robot over HomeKit.
 To use HomeKit, I use an old Raspberry Pi 1B.
 The software will be [HomeBridge](https://github.com/nfarina/homebridge).

 # Setting up the Pi